๐ŸšปIntro to Gender Studies

 Why This Matters

-Feminist literature isn't just a reading list—it's a theoretical toolkit you'll draw on throughout your Gender Studies coursework.
+Feminist literature isn't just a reading list.
+It's a theoretical toolkit you'll draw on throughout your Gender Studies coursework.
 These texts introduce foundational concepts you're being tested on: the social construction of gender, intersectionality, performativity, the public/private divide, and women's autonomy.
 Understanding which text introduced which concept, and how these ideas evolved across different historical moments, is essential for essay exams and critical analysis assignments.

 Don't just memorize titles and authors.
 Know what theoretical contribution each work makes, how they build on or challenge each other, and what historical conditions shaped their arguments.
 When an exam asks you to trace the development of feminist thought or apply a concept to a contemporary issue, these texts are your evidence base.
-You've got this—let's break them down by the ideas they illuminate.

 Foundational Theory: Constructing "Woman"